jolynch/vwatch/docs/ARCHITECTURE.md

 This layered approach makes `vwatch` easy to scale and integrate into any application framework.

-# Usefullness of this Architecture
+# Usefulness of this Architecture
 While `vwatch` is not a database, it can be used to layer `Zookeeper`, `Etcd` or `Consul` style watches on _other_ databases, which makes it quite useful.